On generalization of a theorem of Harish-Chandra: Introduction

 \section{Introduction}

-In this short paper we consider the question of representability of Fourier transform of orbital integrals for general representations of a reductive groups $H$.
-In the case $\rho: H\rightarrow \h$ is the adjoint representation, let
+In this short paper we consider the question of representability of Fourier transform of orbital integrals for general representations of a reductive groups $G$.
+In the case $\rho: G\rightarrow \Aut(\kg)$ is the adjoint representation, let

-where $\Orb(X, f)$ is the orbital integral of $f$ along the $H$-orbit of $X$, then Harish-Chandra \cite[Theorem 1.1]{De99} shows that the distribution is representable by a kernel function $\kappa(X, \cdot)$.
+where $\Orb_G(X, f)$ is the orbital integral of $f$ along the $G$-orbit of $X$, then Harish-Chandra \cite[Theorem 1.1]{De99} shows that the distribution is representable by a kernel function $\kappa(X, \cdot)$.
 He approaches the problem by local trace formula and a finiteness theorem due to Howe.
-In \cite[\S 4]{Zhang12}, Zhang raises the question whether analogues theorem holds for general representations of $H$.
-Note that Howe's finiteness theorem is known to fail in general(see loc.cit. for counter examples).
+In \cite[\S 4]{Zhang12}, Zhang raises the question whether analogues theorem holds for the general representations of $G$.
+Note that Howe's finiteness theorem is known to fail in general (see loc.cit. for counter examples).
 In this paper, we answer this question affirmatively under some mild conditions.
 Our main result is Theorem \ref{teo-main-results-kernel-function}.
-After we finish the proof, we notice that our proof is analogues to that of \cite{Eve98}.
+After we finish the proof, we notice that a particular case when $G=\SL_2$ and $V=\sl_2$ the adjoint representation is studied in \cite{Eve98}, where the author applies the same method to obtain almost the same result.

-1pc {\bf Acknowledgement.} The work is done when the author is a postdoc at Yau Mathematical Sciences Center of Tsinghua University.
-He wants to thank their hospitality.
-He also would like to thank Bin Xu for a careful reading of the first version of the paper.